 Now you can make the most broken item for most of the game: Lightning Bell.
 Paralysis, Stun Gauge damage, and turn delay all in one evil package.

 You will want to start with a B rank Plajig, so you only have to use one item, as well as two B rank Staltiums.
-Remember, rank is a combo of traits and effect, regardless of whether traits are activated.
+Remember, rank is a combo of traits and quality, regardless of whether traits are activated.
 So use your better stuff, throw some traits on, and you should be good.
 Prioritize filling out effects on your Bell; in particular you want Thunderclap L and Thunder Current.
 Ignore Multi-Order until you’ve done everything else.

 Your item should be pretty similar to this pre-rebuilding.
 The further you get, the better you’ll be.
 This will pretty much have to be an item for Ryza, but you can continue to add bells and whistles as the game goes on if you aren’t a high enough alchemy level for this.
 CC -1 is nice to have, but actually not necessary.
 Traits still aren't super important, so if you manage Rather Devastating you’re going to be fine.